ktel1218/Beam-Python-Demo/README.md

 # To Run

-`python wordcount.py --input input.txt --output output.txt`
+`python clean_numbers_complete.py --input phone-numbers.txt --output output.txt`

-# Modification 1
-Replace input.txt with your own file.
-How big a file can you pass before the program is noticeably slower?

-# Modification 2
+You should see an output file that looks like `output.txt-00000-of-00001`.